gwyneplaine/Prototypr/README.md

 * generate pieces using clip paths.
 * undo and redo any changes made to an object
 * export completed works as SVGs or raster images.
+* abstraction into a jQuery plugin for easy integration into 3rd party projects.

 ## Technologies Used:
 * Javascript